 The aim is to get standardisation on the method of presenting the information.
 In addition, The London Plan for Sustainable Drainage forms a consistent basis for the type of information required at planning and is an important first reference point.

-The proforma has been created for major applications (10 dwellings or 1000m2> of commercial) but LLFAs will decide on an individual basis if they wish to apply it to minor developments.
+The proforma has been created for major applications (10 dwellings or 1000m2> of commercial development) but LLFAs will decide on an individual basis if they wish to apply it to minor developments.
 It is to be used for outline planning and detailed planning applications, although it is accepted that the level of information may be less accurate at outline stage.

 The proforma also encourages a review of infiltration feasibility and potentially an initial site investigation to establish the depth of the groundwater.
 This can be achieved through desktop studies initially, such as with the national groundwater data and SuDs infiltration maps contained in our drainage assessments.
 When more detailed drainage designs are required at full planning stage, then a more comprehensive assessment approach, such as boreholes or trial pits, may be required.
 GeoSmart can also assist with these services.